HaoranLiao/haoranliao.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a Physics Ph.D.
-Candidate in <a href="http://www.cchem.berkeley.edu/kbwgrp/index.php/People/BirgittaWhaley">Professor K. Birgitta Whaley's group</a> studying quantum information and computation.
+Candidate in <a href="http://www.cchem.berkeley.edu/kbwgrp/index.php/People/BirgittaWhaley">Prof. K. Birgitta Whaley's group</a> studying quantum information and computation.
 I do research on quantum machine learning, quantum error correction and superconducting qubits.
 Here is my research <a href='https://marwahaha.github.io/arxiv-wordcloud/?author=Haoran%20Liao'>wordcloud</a>.
-I am co-supervised by <a href="http://qnl.berkeley.edu/team-view/team/">Professor Irfan Siddiqi</a>.
+I am co-supervised by <a href="http://qnl.berkeley.edu/team-view/team/">Prof. Irfan Siddiqi</a>.

 Besides physics, I am also interested in machine learning, computer science and their interplays with physics.

-In my free time, I enjoy hiking, playing the piano, and traveling and I try to take good photographs. <br><br><br>
+In my free time, I enjoy hiking, playing the piano, and traveling and I try to take good photographs.

+<br><br>

 <h4>Education</h4>
 🎓 Ph.D. in Physics (2018&ndash;2023) (Expected 06/2023) <br>